 - Pets and Ticks: https://www.petsandticks.com

 Read on to further understand the risk ticks present, & to learn how to identify the ticks of greatest concern & take steps to reduce the risk of acquiring tick-borne diseases so you & your dog can continue to enjoy the outdoors in good health.

 A Brief Primer on Ticks

 What exactly is a tick & why are ticks a concern?

-Ticks are external parasites that belong to the same family of bugs as spiders.
+Ticks are external parasites that belong to the same family as spiders.
 They have several life stages: The adults lay eggs, eggs hatch into larvae, larvae molt into nymphs, & nymphs mature into adults that go on to lay more eggs.
 Adult ticks have 8 legs, 2 body parts, a flat body (when their bellies aren’t full of a blood meal), & a hard outer skeleton (hard to squish but don’t even try because you might release any disease they may carry).
 Both adult ticks and nymphs are vectors for (meaning they can carry) certain diseases that can be transmitted to you and your dog when they attach and feed.
 Not all adults and nymphs carry disease, but some do and their numbers are increasing.